 We asked for your feedback on a new biodiversity strategy for New Zealand, as presented in the discussion document Te Koiroa o te Koiora.
 The consultation ended on 22 September 2019.

 We're now reading all submissions to inform the final draft of the strategy.
-We'll continue to work with reference groups and Treaty Partners while we do, then make a recommendation to Ministers in early 2020.
+We'll continue to work with reference groups and Treaty Partners while we do, then make a recommendation to Ministers mid-2020.

 We are no longer taking feedback on the document, but if you have any queries about the strategy or review process, email firstname.lastname@example.org.